chacehoo/maomao_web/content/join/index.md

 ## 🎓 **Ph.D.
 Students** <a name="phd"></a>
 ---
 Our <span style="color:#EF7C00">**Building Informatics and Operations Research (BIOR)**</span> Lab in the [Department of the Built Environment](https://cde.nus.edu.sg/dbe/), College of Design and Engineering, National University of Singapore warmly invites applications from students with backgrounds in Building Environment and Energy Engineering (i.e., Architectural Engineering/HVAC&R Engineering),  Thermal Engineering (e.g., heat and mass transfer, thermodynamics, etc.), Mechanical Engineering (e.g., fluid mechanics), Electrical Engineering, or Applied Mathematics.
+Please check the vision of our BIOR lab [here](https://maomaohu.net/#about).
 We are currently looking for <span style="color:#EF7C00">**2-3**</span> Ph.D. students to join our team <span style="color:#EF7C00">**starting from Fall 2024 or later**</span>.

 ### Requirements <a name="phd_requirements"></a>
 #### a) General requirments for Ph.D. admission at NUS